snrnats/doc-centre/docfx_project/pro/api/shipments/cancelling_shipments.md

 uid: pro-api-help-shipments-cancelling-shipments
 title: Cancelling Shipments
 tags: shipments,pro,api
-contributors: andy.walton@sorted.com,michael.rose@sorted.com
+contributors: andy.walton@sorted.com
-created: 02/07/2020
+created: 06/10/2020
 ---
 # Cancelling Shipments

-This page explains how to cancel and delete shipments in PRO.
+This page explains how to cancel shipments in PRO.

 ---

 ## Cancelling Shipments

 To cancel a shipment, use the **Cancel Shipment** endpoint.
-You can call **Cancel Shipment** by sending a `PUT` request to `https://api.sorted.com/pro/shipments/{reference}/cancel`, where `{reference}` refers to the shipment you want to cancel.
+You can call **Cancel Shipment** by sending a `PUT` request to `https://api.sorted.com/pro/shipments/{reference}/cancel`, where `{reference}` denotes the shipment you want to cancel.
 Once the request has been received, PRO changes the shipment's `{state}` to _cancelled_ and returns a confirmation message.

 You can only cancel a shipment prior to it being manifested.
 Once a shipment has been manifested it can no longer be cancelled.

-Once a shipment has been cancelled, then no further changes can be made to it other than deleting it.
+Once a shipment has been cancelled, then no further changes can be made to it.
 If you want to reinstate a cancelled shipment then you will need to create a new shipment with the same details.

 > [!NOTE]
 >